 Sign up to receive regular updates, news and information on courses, events and developments at Ulster University.

 We’ll not share your information and you can unsubscribe at any time.

 In this section

-This practical course consists of six modules including:
+This practical course consists of six taught modules.